Shoeburyness railway station: Goods services

 The goods yard was located immediately south of the station.
 Initially this was not connected to the military railway so any items for the base would have been unloaded here and moved by horse and cart the short distance to the base.

-Public goods services ceased on 5 June 1967 although military trains continued to operate and indeed have a path in the May 2025 timetable although they appear to run rarely if at all.
+Public goods services ceased on 5 June 1967, although military trains continued to operate and indeed have a path in the May 2025 timetable, although they appear to run rarely if at all.

-Engine Shed

-Plesase see the entry for Shoeburyness depot.

 Pigs Bay military railway

 A tramway was opened some time in the 1860s.
 Its main purpose was to move supplies and rail mounted artillery around the area south of what would become the station site.

-The arrival of the LT&SR in Shoeburyness in 1884 did not seem initially to affect the military railway and it was not until 1890 that the two systems were joined south of the station.
-In 1890/1 the south end of the tramway was altered and the tramway extended north to a new platform on Pigs Bay.
+The arrival of the LT&SR in Shoeburyness in 1884 did not seem initially to affect the military railway; it was not until 1890 that the two systems were joined south of the station.
+In 1890/1, the south end of the tramway was altered and the tramway extended north to a new platform on Pigs Bay.
 An exchange line was provided south of the carriage sidings allowing goods traffic to move to and from the Pigs Bay network.

-Further northward extensions followed to Havengore Point in 1905 and a second parallel line slightly inland was constructed between 1906 and 1925 eventually extending to Havengore Island.
-A further new line was added c1958 in the vicinity of the military engine shed.
+Further northward extensions followed to Havengore Point in 1905 and a second parallel line slightly inland was constructed between 1906 and 1925; it was extended eventually to Havengore Island.
+A further new line was added c.1958 in the vicinity of the military engine shed.

-In 1953 the site had 20 active steam and diesel shunting locomotives and also used some pre-grouping rolling stock for passenger duties.
+In 1953, the site had 20 active steam and diesel shunting locomotives and also used some pre-grouping rolling stock for passenger duties.

-Use of the site declined in the 1980s and the following decade it was home to 400 items of ex British Rail stock that were held in storage for some years.
-In 1991 the allocation consisted on three diesel shunters and two Baguely-Drewry Railcars for passenger use.
+Use of the site declined in the 1980s and, in the following decade, it was home to 400 items of ex-British Rail stock that were held in storage for some years.
+In 1991, the allocation consisted on three diesel shunters and two Baguely-Drewry Railcars for passenger use.

 Brickworks tramways and siding

-Pre-dating the arrival of the LTSR extensive brick fields existed north of the station area and operated a narrow gauge tramway which linked through to Shoeburyness East Beach where there were further brickworks and where bricks were loaded into barges on piers.
+Pre-dating the arrival of the LTSR, extensive brick fields existed north of the station area; a narrow gauge tramway operated which linked through to Shoeburyness East Beach, where there were further brickworks and where bricks were loaded into barges on piers.
 The tramway crossed the Pigs Bay branch on the level.

-A siding on the north side of the Shoeburyness line was provided for mainline brick traffic in 1895 and was known as Eastwood's Siding. the siding also dealt with traffic for the gas works.
+A siding on the north side of the Shoeburyness line was provided for main line brick traffic in 1895 and was known as Eastwood's Siding; it also dealt with traffic for the gas works.
 The connection from the station was removed during the 1950s.

-The brick fields fell out of use in 1963 but it is not clear if the tramway ceased operation before then.
+The brick fields fell out of use in 1963, but it is not clear if the tramway ceased operation before then.
 Remnants of the tramway are still extant at East Beach.